DevilXD/aRez/docs/source/enumerations.rst

 Enumerations
 ============

-Enumerations represent "named values" one can encounter.
+Enumerations represent "named values" one can encounter when working with the API.

+All enumerations are a subclass of an ``EnumGet`` class, that adds a single utility method described below.

 All enumeration members have a lowercase alias equivalent, with the spaces (if present) replaced with underscores - this is for attribute access and ease of use purposes only.